St Matthew’s was built in the 1880s in the Victorian age and is a Grade 2 listed building of the early English style and built with Ancaster stone.

 Concerts, both community and professional are regularly held in the church, with the Rotary Club holding a concert by the Skegness Silver Band at 7.30pm 9th Dec 2017.

-The organ built by Rushworth and Draper is recognised as one of the best in the country but it is in need of extensive repairs.
+The organ built by Rushworth and Draper is recognised as one of the best in the country and has recently had extensive repairs.
 A recent grant of £1,500 has been received towards the repairs of an estimated £14,000.

 We have a loop sound system and surprisingly a Steinway grand piano that is used by pianists of all ages in community concerts.
 Earlier this year Jill Crossland played a concert of classical music - the piano being tuned with a grant from the East Lincs Arts.